 If you hear an MMTer (proponent of Modern Monetary Theory) say ‘taxes don’t fund spending’, assume either the speaker is simplistic, or the speaker thinks the audience being spoken to is simplistic.

 “They needed the taxes to get the money back to burn it, to remove the notes from circulation, to prevent inflation, it was not to allow them to spend the revenue, they didn’t spend it, they burned it”…”Taxes clearly didn’t fund spending in Virginia in 1755.”
-(Bullshit…Taxes paid in paper Treasury notes were burned to prevent price inflation, yes, but that’s not the whole story.
-The rest of the story is that taxes paid in hard money funded (Virginia commonwealth) spending and some taxes paid in hard money was also sent to England to fund (European military) spending.
-How this worked: When any Virginia tax was paid in hard money like British pound notes or tobacco, which was 20% of taxes paid during the Seven Years War, most of that hard currency would be sent to England to fund spending.
-So to resupply that lost money, new paper notes would be printed and spent into the economy to maintain the stability of prices.
-If any Virginia tax was paid with the paper Treasury notes, which was 80% of taxes paid during the Seven Years War, because those paper Treasury notes were only legal tender in Virginia, only spendable in Virginia, those paper Treasury notes wouldn’t be leaving Virginia.
-A payment of Virginia taxes in paper Treasury notes meant no ‘drain’ of hard money from Virginia (no *literal* voyage of hard money away from Virginia’s economy), meaning an unchanged local ‘money supply’ of hard money.
-Therefore, a payment of Virginia taxes in paper Treasury notes meant no new paper notes were immediately needed to be issued and spent into the economy (to re-supply anything lost); so since those notes served their purpose, they were burned, a.k.a ‘redeemed’.
-Unlike the urgent need to issue new paper notes if taxes were paid in hard money (to control deflationary forces), the Commonwealth of Virginia may or may not have needed to issue new paper notes to replace taxes paid in paper notes (to control inflationary forces).
-What was really happening here, the actual teachable moment, was that this was the prototype of 20th century Fed open market operations that maintains price stability.
-Depending on whether the Virginian taxpayer made a payment in hard currency or not, the issuing and burning, the adding and draining, the easing and tightening of colonial Treasury notes, of money, to maintain price stability in 1755, was the precursor to the Fed buying and selling modern day Treasury notes from the secondary bond market for a similar reason).
+Bullshit…Taxes paid in paper Treasury notes were burned ‘so those taxes couldn’t have funded spending’, sure, but that’s not the whole story.
+The rest of the story is that during The Seven Years War, some Virginia taxes paid in hard money funded local commonwealth spending and some taxes paid in hard money was sent to England to fund international military spending.
+If taxes were paid in hard money (if some of that tax money was leaving Virginia), then to counter deflationary forces, Virginia would issue new paper notes.
+If taxes were paid in paper Treasury notes, no new notes were needed to be issued and spent into their economy—because no additional notes were needed to re-supply any hard money lost.
+Here’s how this worked: By issuing paper Treasury notes, that ‘add’ replaced the ‘drain’ of hard money from Virginia (the *literal* voyage of hard money out from Virginia’s economy)—with the goal of keeping the local money supply unchanged to prevent deflation.
+When any Virginia tax was paid in hard money like tobacco or gold coin—which was 20% of taxes paid during the Seven Years War—most of that money would be sent to England to fund spending.
+So to resupply that lost money, new paper notes would be printed and entered into the economy to maintain the stability of prices.
+If any Virginia tax was paid with the paper Treasury notes—which was 80% of taxes paid during the Seven Years War—no new notes were printed and when the war was over, since those notes served their purpose, at collection they were burned.
+So what was really happening here, the actual teachable moment, was that this was the prototype of 20th century Fed ‘open market operations’ that maintains price stability.
+Depending on whether the Virginian taxpayer made a payment in hard currency or not, the issuing and burning, the adding and draining, the easing and tightening of colonial Treasury notes—of money—to maintain price stability in 1755, was the precursor to the Fed buying and selling modern day Treasury notes from the secondary bond market for a similar reason.

 Thanks for reading,